 When moving to a new country, there are many things to think about.
 One of the key concerns for parents is choosing the right school for their child.
 There are many aspects to consider and it is important to get the right fit for your child and your family.

-Karen Hanratty, Principal of NIS Jakarta – A Nord Anglia Education School, has over 20 years’ experience in international education.
+Karen Hanratty, Principal of Nord Anglia School Jakarta, has over 20 years’ experience in international education.
 Here, she shares some key questions that are asked frequently by parents who visit the school when they have just arrived in the city.

 How do I know if this is the right school for my child academically and pastorally?

 It is important that parents feel that the school they choose matches their own aspirations in terms of a child’s overall development, both academically, socially and emotionally.
 Parents should look for a school that caters for the needs of the whole child, providing a balance between the academic programme and the focus on personal, social and emotional development.
 Does the school value academic achievement, and encourage each child to challenge themselves in their knowledge, skills and understanding?
 Is there a programme which develops children’s creativity, imagination and artistic ambition?
 Does the school develop children’s skills of enquiry, research, communication, collaboration, and problem-solving?
 Does the school have a clear set of values which are shared and upheld by all members of the school community?
 Is there a programme of community service or service learning?